 We currently build custom HTML sites, HTML sites from templates, WordPress sites with customized themes and custom WordPress sites.

 ‘Functionality’ refers to the way that things work on a website.
 Every time something responds to a click or a tap, it is functioning and requires something a little special to make that happen.
-Some things are very simple to create functionality for — linking text, for example — while others, such as forms and photo galleries, take added expertise.
+Some things are very simple to create functionality for — linking text, for example — while others, such as forms, photo galleries and micro-interactions, take added expertise.